mauroservienti/NServiceBus.Extensions.EndpointStarted/README.md

 When using generic hosting support it might be needed to send messages, or perform other operations, upon endpoint startup.
 The `OnEndpointStarted` is designed to invoke the provided callback when the endpoint is started.

+## How to install

+The package is available on Nuget as [NServiceBus.Extensions.EndpointStarted](https://www.nuget.org/packages/NServiceBus.Extensions.EndpointStarted/)

 ---

 Icon [Call Back](https://thenounproject.com/search/?q=callback&i=1236265) by Lakshisha from the Noun Project